jligm-hash/pyshpool/README.md

 </p>

 ## python version V2.2

 To use the python, you need to make sure that `multiprocessing` is installed in your python environment.
 To install the `multiprocessing`, please turn to [this site](https://pypi.org/project/multiprocess/).

 ## shell version V2.2

 There is no prerequisite for shell version.
 U can enjoy pyshpool directly.

+## pyshpool static version

+You don't have to install any prerequisites for the pyshpool-static version and you just run the codes by one line command to enjoy yourself.

 # How to run pyshpool in 2 step?
 Without further description, you can enjoy multiprocess freely in HPC ([high performance computing](https://www.netapp.com/data-storage/high-performance-computing/what-is-hpc/)) by shell/python in two steps.